 Through case study examples, you will solidify your understanding, control your finances and learn how to work effectively with research by focusing on:

-- Salient points of the NIHR industry costing template
+- Salient points of the online NIHR industry costing template

 - Scenarios on the reality of costing commercial trials